Two Paths in Digital Literary Research: NovelTM and CWRC in Focus

 Both projects are key players in the Canadian Society for Digital Humanities (CSDH) – a national organization that brings together scholars using digital tools to study culture and literature.
 Through CSDH, these projects share their findings and tools with researchers across Canada.

-NovelTM developed some really clever meta novel analysis tools.
-Andrew Giller helped build systems that could track how books spread between cultures.
+NovelTM developed advanced tools for genre modeling, translation analysis, and narrative pattern mapping.
 At their text analytics conference, they showed how these tools could map genres and study translations.

 CWRC’s platform is different – it’s built for everyone.
 Catherine Lalonde Le Devoir covered how they’re making Canadian writing accessible to more people.
 They’re even upgrading to this new system called LEAF-VRE.